 Estrella de nopal is similiar to Nopal de Cruz but instead of having three points, it has five.

-Papaya is the same word in Spanish and English.
-Papaya originates from Central and South America and is grown along the coast of Oaxaca.
+Papaya (Carica papaya) is the same word in Spanish and in English.
+Papaya originates from Central and South America and is grown commercially along the coast of Oaxaca.
+When the papaya is yellowish orange, it is ready to be eaten.
+The skin is not edible and usually the seeds are thrown out although they too are edible.
 Eating the seeds (around nine) is believed to keep away parasites.
-For a larger image of papaya click HERE.
+For a larger image of papaya click here.

 Pitahaya goes by many names including Dragon Fruit and Fruta del Dragón.
-Colorful Dragon Fruit tastes similar to cactus pear fruit (tuna).
+The colorful Dragon Fruit tastes similar to cactus pear fruit (tuna).
 The skin of the fruit is meant to be thrown away.
-For a larger image click HERE.
+For a larger image click here.

 Rambután or Rambutan in English originates from Asia and now prospers throughout Central America.
 The outer shell and the seed inside of the fruit in not to be eaten.